 The QACTIVE signal from a device can be composed from a number of source signals.
-To provide wake-up capabilities, these can include device input signals.
-The final QACTIVE signal must be driven either directly by a register or by a number of registers whose outputs are combined using a logical OR.
-Q-Channel implementation on page 3-30 gives implementation recommendations.
+To provide wakeup capabilities, these can include device input signals.
+The final QACTIVE signal is driven either directly by a register or by a number of registers whose outputs are logically combined.
+Q-Channel implementation on page 3-30 gives implementation recommendations for QACTIVE combining logic.